monergeim/WS_Test/README.md

 Non-valid order will be responded with the error message.
 In case of timeout TBD
+`brokerOrder`Id Uniqueness TBD

 Order types:
-**Limit**: Order is being sent with a specific price.
+* **Limit**: Order is being sent with a specific price.
 A buy order will be executed with the requested price or lower price a sell order will be executed with the requested price or higher price.
-**Market**: Order is attempted filled at the best price in the market.
+* **Market**: Order is attempted filled at the best price in the market.
 Partial filled is allowed.
 In case not all the amount can be filled, the residual amount will be cancelled.

 Endpoint: `/om2.exchange.orders/placeOrder`